meteor/meteor/Roadmap.md

 - Status: -
 - PRs: -

-Improve index support for Minimongo to enable better performance in the client for databases with thousands of documents.
+Improve index support for Minimongo to enable better performance in the client for databases with thousands of documents. ([Issue #10703](https://github.com/meteor/meteor/issues/10703))

 ## Documentation
 ### Step-by-step guide